-Transferring investment mandates (or client accounts) between asset managers can give rise to a series of operational challenges.
-While these challenges have been infrequent in the past and have not raised financial stability issues, operational difficulties could potentially become a financial stability concern if they were to materialise during stressed market conditions, particularly if they affect an asset manager (or managers) of sufficient scale or complexity.
+While operational difficulties and business transition issues at asset managers generally have not caused serious market disruptions in the past and have not raised financial stability issues, operational difficulties and business transition issues could potentially become a financial stability concern if they were to materialise during stressed market conditions, depending on the nature and scope of the activities of the affected manager(s).
 If an asset manager's difficulties are serious enough and disruptions sufficiently prolonged, investors (or clients) may lose confidence in the funds and/or SMAs managed by the asset manager facing operational difficulties, potentially leading to redemptions or the transfer of accounts to another manager.
-Redemptions at a large manager(s) or at a manager(s) that plays a significant role in certain markets can potentially affect the market prices of investment assets (i.e. asset sales channel), particularly during a period of market stress.
+Redemptions at a manager(s) that plays a significant role in financial markets generally or in certain markets can potentially affect the market prices of investment assets (i.e. asset sales channel), particularly during a period of market stress.
 Like other financial service providers that face operational difficulties, an asset manager that faces operational difficulties may also suffer from reputational risk associated with operational disruptions.
 An asset manager that suffers damage to its reputation in one business may suffer damage to its other business lines or business lines of its affiliates, potentially leading to redemptions across multiple investment vehicles or negative effects to other business functions.
 It may also further affect other asset managers or entities that provide similar services if the causes of operational difficulties at an asset manager are seen to also reside in them.

-These operational difficulties may also have systemic implications if an asset manager is providing a range of critical services to other financial institutions, such as pricing models or information technology (IT) platforms that might be challenging for other financial institutions to replace in a timely manner especially when markets are under stress.
-Such systemic implications become larger if critical services provided by an asset manager are integral to other market participants' daily operations, risk management, and/or investment decision-making.52
+Operational difficulties may also have systemic implications if an asset manager is providing a range of critical services to other financial institutions, such as pricing models or information technology (IT) platforms that might be challenging for other financial institutions to replace in a timely manner especially when markets are under stress.
+Such systemic implications become larger if critical services provided by an asset manager are integral to other market participants' daily operations, risk management, and/or investment decision-making.